cap-js/docs/advanced/hybrid-testing.md

 ```
 > This shortcut is only possible if you don't need to provide a `kind`.

 If your application has multiple service bindings of the same kind, `cds bind` will log warnings since they can not be resolved automatically.
-In this case you can resolve the ambiguities by adding the correct service instance name to the cds service configuration using the `vcap.name` property - warnings are logged for services that cannot be bound.
+In this case you can resolve the ambiguities by adding the correct service instance name to the cds service configuration using the `vcap.name` property.

 Here is an example of adding `vcap.name` for services of kind `xsuaa`.